 The home folder is where each user's personal files are located.
 When you installed Ubuntu, you entered a name to set up your user account.
-That same name is assigned to your folder in the Home Folder.
+That same name is assigned to your See Chapitre 4: Préférences et Matériel for more detailed information about the options available in the System menu. folder in the Home Folder.
 When you open your personal folder, you will see that there are several folders there - Desktop (any files that are located on the Desktop), Documents, Downloads, Music, Pictures, Public, Templates, and Videos.
 You will also see a link named Examples.
 Double- click that link to open a folder full of example documents, spreadsheets, and multimedia.